KernFerm/BubblesTheDev-WebBrowser/ARCHITECTURE.md

 Download protection runs through a modular provider chain.
 The current Windows path combines:

+* Windows Security Center antivirus detection so the browser can see which registered antivirus products are present on the device
+* Windows Attachment Services (`IAttachmentExecute`) save and execute handoff for downloaded files
+* Mark of the Web tagging for downloaded files so Windows and other security tools can treat them as internet-origin files
 * Windows Defender CLI scanning when available
 * Authenticode signature verification for executable or script-like file types
 * browser-side heuristics and protected open-file gating